arosboro/my_rust_cms/backend/AUTHENTICATION_ANALYSIS.md

 **Keep the current session-based system** and remove the unused JWT configuration.
 This is a mature, secure authentication approach that's perfectly suited for a CMS application.

-**Action Items:**
+**Completed Improvements:**
-1. Remove `jwt_secret` from configuration (reduces confusion)
+1. ✅ Removed `jwt_secret` from configuration (reduces confusion)
-2. Consider implementing session token signing with `session_secret`
+2. ✅ Implemented HMAC-SHA256 session token signing with `session_secret`
-3. Update documentation to clarify authentication approach
+3. ✅ Updated documentation to clarify authentication approach
-4. Remove JWT references from environment examples
+4. ✅ Removed JWT references from environment examples

+**Current State:**
+The authentication system now features HMAC-signed session tokens for additional security while maintaining the superior session-based architecture.
+This provides both cryptographic integrity and database-backed session management - the best of both worlds.

-This authentication system is actually a **security strength**, not a weakness.
+This authentication system is a **security strength** and industry best practice.